Albion Ale House, Conwy

 You can't put together a list of Welsh pubs without referencing poet and playwright Dylan Thomas, so one of Thomas' favoured watering holes, Brown's Hotel, had to make the grade.
 It's said that Thomas befriended landlady Ivy Thomas, and she supplied him with stories and gossip, which ended up as source material for Under Milk Wood.
 But Thomas isn't the only famous patron of this Laugharne pub.
 Over the decades U.S. President Jimmy Carter, Richard Burton, Peter O'Toole, Elizabeth Taylor, Patti Smith and Mick Jagger have all swung by for a pint.

 Stackpole Inn, Pembroke

-Within spitting distance of the Stackpole Estate, the Lily Ponds of Bosherston and the heavenly Barafundle Bay and Broadhaven beach, the picture-postcard perfect Stackpole Inn has got as many awards as it's got barrels.
+Within spitting distance of the Stackpole Estate, the Bosherton Lily Ponds and the heavenly Barafundle Bay and Broadhaven South beach, the picture-postcard perfect Stackpole Inn has got as many awards as it's got barrels.
 The good news is there's no need for a designated driver.
 Book yourself one of the beautifully serene bedrooms to complete the country pub idyll.

 Black Boy Inn, Caernarfon

 Dating back to 1522 the Black Boy Inn is one of the oldest-surviving inns in North Wales and has been a mainstay of town life for almost 500 years.
 Sitting within the medieval walls of Caernarfon, a few hundred yards from Caernarfon Castle, the pub (which also has numerous rooms to stay in) has the kind of homely, old-school atmosphere (think nooks, crannies, beams, wood burning stoves) you'd hope for from a pub that pulled its first pint when Henry VIII was on the throne.